 When a restore starts, it is placed in a queue and executed.
-Depending on the size of the site, this operation may take some time; be patient and do not attempt to restart the restore unless you are confident that it completed.
-During the process of the restore, files may show as missing and the site may show as unavailable.
+Depending on the size of the site, this operation may take some time.
+Be patient and do not attempt to restart the restore unless you are confident that it completed.
+During the restore process, files might show as missing and the site as unavailable.
 When in doubt, contact support.

 Restore a manual or automatic backup (Code, Database, and Files) by clicking the Restore button to the right of a backup.
 This is the recommended and easiest method.

-For development environments (e.g., Dev and Multidevs), the Restore button is only available when Development Mode is set to Git mode.
-This does not apply to production environments (e.g., Test and Live).
-For details, see The Site Dashboard.
+For development environments (Dev and Multidevs), the Restore button is only available when Development Mode is set to Git mode.
+This does not apply to production environments (Test and Live).
+For details, refer to The Site Dashboard.